Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 Foran: Really?
 It would be pretty hard to take back the Senate given the number of seats Democrats have to defend.

 Ellison: It will be hard.
-But look at Nevada, [Republican Senator] Dean Heller [who is facing re-election in 2018] doesn’t know whether he’s coming or going.
+But look at Nevada, [Republican Senator] Dean Heller [who is facing reelection in 2018] doesn’t know whether he’s coming or going.
 He doesn’t know whether he wants to protect health care or oppose health care.

 Foran: Do you think the party is melding its progressive and establishment wings?
 Or do you think any Democrat who runs at this point has to adopt a progressive agenda because that’s where the party is headed?